How to Integrate Pirsch with Astro: Complete Guide

 Pirsch does not require any npm packages for the basic script-based setup.
 You embed a lightweight tracking script directly in your HTML.

-For server-side tracking, install the official SDK:
+For server-side tracking, install the official SDK.
+The current version is pirsch-sdk 2.9.1:

 npm install pirsch-sdk